 Under the Investment Advisory Agreement with our Investment Advisor, we pay our Investment Advisor a management fee and incentive fee that consists of an income incentive fee and a capital gains incentive fee.
 The incentive fee is computed and paid on income that we may not have yet received in cash.
 This fee structure may create an incentive for our Investment Advisor to invest in certain types of securities that may have a high degree of risk.
 Additionally, we rely on investment professionals from our Investment Advisor to assist our Board of Directors with the valuation of our portfolio investments.
 Our Investment Advisor's management fee and incentive fee are based on the value of our investments and there may be a conflict of interest when personnel of our Investment Advisor are involved in the valuation process for our portfolio investments.
-The base management fee under the Investment Advisory Agreement for the year ended December 31, 2019 totaled \$12.4 million.
-The income incentive fee expense for the year ended December 31, 2019 totaled \$7.4 million.
-For the year ended December 31, 2019, we accrued, but did not pay, \$3.3 million of capital gains incentive fees in accordance with generally accepted accounting principles.
+The base management fee, net of the base management fee waiver, under the Investment Advisory Agreement for the year ended December 31, 2022 totaled \$14.3 million.
+The income incentive fee expense for the year ended December 31, 2022 totaled \$8.3 million.
+For the year ended December 31, 2022, we accrued/(reversed) \$(0.4) million of capital gains incentive fees in accordance with generally accepted accounting principles.
+For the year ended December 31, 2022, \$7.6 million of the capital gains fee accrued is payable to our Investment Advisor.

 Mr. E. Ross is the chairman of the Board of Directors of the Company and Fund I and the chairman of our Investment Advisor's investment committees.
 Moreover, Mr. E. Ross is the Chief Executive Officer of our Investment Advisor.
-The board of managers of our Investment Advisor, the manager of Fidus Investment GP, LLC, the general partner of the Funds, currently controls the Funds.
+The board of managers of our Investment Advisor, the manager of Fidus Investment GP,

+LLC, the general partner of the Funds, currently controls the Funds.
 The following people are members of the board of managers of our Investment Advisor: Messrs.
 E. Ross, Lauer, J. Ross, John H. Grigg and Andrew W. Worth.
 Officers and members of the board of managers of our Investment Advisor receive a benefit from the fees paid to our Investment Advisor pursuant to the Investment Advisory Agreement.
-Our Board of Directors, which consists of a majority of non-interested directors, has approved the Investment Advisory Agreement, including the fees paid pursuant to such agreement.
+Our Board of Directors, which consists of a majority of non-interested directors, has approved the Investment Advisory Agreement, including the fees paid pursuant to the Investment Advisory Agreement.